vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 30 Shastri 1997, 6–9.

 31 For the earliest Sanskrit copperplates, which belong to the second half of the 4th century, see Salomon 1998, 114.
 To the evidence mentioned there should be added the Copper Plate Hoard from Bagh: Ramesh & Tewari 1990.
 The oldest inscription in this hoard dates from year 47, presumably Gupta Era, i.e. ad 367.
-The oldest known copperplate grant is the Pātagan. ḍig¯uḍem Copper Plate of the Iks.vāku king Ehavala Cāntam¯ula (late 3rd century ad), for which see Falk 1999–2000, 275 ff.
+The oldest known copperplate grant is the Pātagan. ḍigūḍem Copper Plate of the Iks.vāku king Ehavala Cāntamūla (late 3rd century ad), for which see Falk 1999–2000, 275 ff.
 Use and spread of copperplate charters under Gupta rule is discussed by Willis 2009, 81 f.
 The Vākāt.aka copperplate grant of Vindhyaśakti II (Year 37) of the Vatsagulma Branch (CII V, 93–100), might be slightly earlier than, or contemporaneous with Rudrasena’s Mandhal Plates, i.e. c. ad 400.

 32 Cf. Shastri 1997, 8.